markski1/RosettesDiscord/README.md

 #### Annoying
 Rosettes' replies to queries and patterns it finds should be as short and consise as possible.
 Within reason, it should not be spammy.

+## Building
+The solution file is there, all you have to do is open and compile.

+Getting it to work is a different beast.
+Rosettes was not built to be easily portable/deployed.
+There are token keys and database tables required for stuff to work.
+The reason I open sourced Rosettes is a simple matter of transparency.
+Let people see for themselves how things run behind the scenes.
+It's not really meant to be used on your own.

+You are, of course, free to grab any source code here and use it as you please, but don't expect to receive support if stuff doesn't work first try.